Eideticom/docker-noload/README.md

 The tools subfolder containers a number of useful userspace tools that tend to be vendor specific.
 We put them here so they can be run on the host or copied into the container as needed.

+## The misc subfolder

+The misc folder contains a range of fun things including:

+1. 70-persistent-net.rules - an example udev rules file for giving the network interfaces in the system sane names.